 Once you’ve inhaled as much of lake’s beauty as you can, there is more to do.
 Find one of the many trails and go on a hike.
 The Lake Agnes Tea House or Plain of Six Glaciers & Tea House are two popular hikes to discover.
 Seek out the Gondola and try to spot a grizzly bear down below (this happened to me once).
 If you love the water, rent a canoe and explore the lake first-hand.”

 If you are driving to the lake you should allow at least a two-hour drive and during peak season this might be slightly longer.

 Of course, there are lots of other incredible things you can see in the national park such as Peyto Lake and Moraine Lake, which alongside Lake Louise offer some of the most spectacular scenery in the world.

-The Canadian Rockies Journey Holiday flies you into Calgary and takes you to Banff to see the majesty of the mountains and lakes.
+The Canadian Rockies by Rail Holiday flies you into Calgary and takes you to Banff to see the majesty of the mountains and lakes.
 You will also spend a few days at Lake Louise before heading on to Jasper and then the incredible Rocky Mountaineer train to Vancouver.